-BAM 1022 Particulate Monitor Operation Manual - © Copyright 2012 Met One Instruments, Inc. All Rights Reserved worldwide.
-No part of this publication may be reproduced, transmitted, transcribed, stored in a retrieval system, or translated into any other language in any form without the written permission of Met One Instruments, Inc.
+© Copyright 2020 Met One Instruments, Inc. All Rights Reserved Worldwide.
+No part of this publication may be reproduced, transmitted, transcribed, stored in a retrieval system, or translated into any other language in any form by any means without the express written permission of Met One Instruments, Inc.